THE TRAVELING PROFESSOR

 - Your credit card may provide comprehensive travel insurance

 Please read and understand the terms, conditions and coverages of any travel insurance policy you may purchase.
+The Traveling Professor assumes no responsibility for claims decisions made by the trip insurance company.

 In general, hotels are centrally located and walking distance to many sites and restaurants.
 Rooms usually have one queen or king bed or two twin beds, with private bath.
 Especially in Europe, it is common practice to have two twin beds pushed together to make up a double or king-size bed.
 Unless specifically detailed in the tour outline, hotels include breakfast.